 What is the Corvus Scan?

 - The Corvus Scan is a non-invasive scan of your practice’s public-facing website to detect any cyber vulnerabilities.
-Once the scan is complete, Corvus will provide you with a report of any risks and vulnerabilities.
+Once the scan is complete, you can download a report listing any risks and vulnerabilities.
 It’s like a practice review for your systems.

-- After the initial report is delivered, Corvus will continue to monitor your site for new threats.
-A new scan and new report will be sent quarterly.
+- After the initial report is downloaded, Corvus will continue to monitor your site for new threats.
+A new scan and new report will be available annually.
 Read more about the Corvus Scan.

 What are you scanning for?

 - Many of us don’t realize it, but there is a great deal of information about your practice’s IT infrastructure visible to the world at all times.
 It is typically available through your practice website.

 - The Corvus Scan looks at this information.
 The scan looks at obvious aspects, such as your public-facing website, and the less obvious ones, such as vulnerabilities in software embedded in your web applications.
 The Corvus Scan sees the same information a malicious actor would.

 - Once the scan is complete, you will be sent a Dynamic Loss Prevention (DLP) report that details any risks and vulnerabilities found.
 Some of the details will be of a low priority, presented as purely informational.
 Others may be critical to your cyber security.
 All the information represents clues about where a malicious actor might see vulnerabilities and find a way into your systems.